 If You’re Cooking in a Pressure Cooker

-Try the Quick Cooker for an easy one-pot meal.
+Try a pressure cooker for an easy one-pot meal.
 While cutting down cooking time—you can make everything from soups and pastas to main dishes to desserts.
 It’s perfect for those days you forget to take frozen chicken out of the freezer.

 To prepare, follow the instructions for your favorite pressure-cooker-friendly recipe and let the quick-cooking begin.
 This guide takes the guesswork out of cooking times when using the Quick Cooker.